ontop/ontop/README.md

 Compiling, packing, testing, etc.
 --------------------

 The project is a [Maven](http://maven.apache.org/) project.
 Compiling, running the unit tests, building the release binaries all can be done using maven.
-To make it more practical we created several .sh scripts that you can run on any unix environment that has maven installed.
-The scripts are located in the folder 'scripts', look at that folder for more information.

-Currently we use Maven 3 and Java 7 to build the project.
+Currently we use Maven 3 and Java 8 to build the project.

 Links